 Consent experience for applications in Microsoft Entra ID

-In this article, you'll learn about the Microsoft Entra application consent user experience.
-You'll then be able to intelligently manage applications for your organization and/or develop applications with a more seamless consent experience.
+In this article, learn about the Microsoft Entra application consent user experience.
+You can intelligently manage applications for your organization and/or develop applications with a more seamless consent experience.

 Consent is the process of a user granting authorization to an application to access protected resources on their behalf.
 An admin or user can be asked for consent to allow access to their organization/individual data.

 The actual user experience of granting consent differs depending on policies set on the user's tenant, the user's scope of authority (or role), and the type of permissions requested by the client application.
 This means that application developers and tenant admins have some control over the consent experience.
 Admins have the flexibility of setting and disabling policies on a tenant or app to control the consent experience in their tenant.
 Application developers can dictate what types of permissions are being requested and if they want to guide users through the user consent flow or the admin consent flow.

 - User consent flow is when an application developer directs users to the authorization endpoint with the intent to record consent for only the current user.